redlionvjx/DynamicDateTIme/README.md

 Assert.AreEqual(expectedDate, actualDate.Date);
 ```

-## Drive your Date related tests from a datasource
+## Drive your date related tests from a datasource
 The freedom here is the abilitiy to datadrive the dates as you would any other parameter in a parameterized test.
 Simply move your hardcoded date out of test script and parameterize your test date.

 ```